emiljoha/garn/README.rst

 ------------
 If not allready installed, install `Kwant <https://kwant-project.org>`_.

-To install Garn simply copy /garn folder to somewere in your sys.path.
+To install Garn simply copy garn folder in the repository to somewere in your sys.path.
 No need for compiling.